Lighting Fireworks By Hand

-Portfires can spit out very hot sparks and for this reason we recommend you wear gloves when using them.
+Portfires can spit out very hot sparks and for this reason I recommend you wear gloves when using them.

 Probably the best thing about portfires is their relatively low cost.
 Typically on sale for around £1 each or less if purchased in bulk, they should be considered an essential safety item and part of your display equipment.
 Even if you are using other methods to light your fireworks such as blow torches or electrical ignition, portfires are handy to keep around as a back up.

 They are significantly better and safer than tapers (see below).

 Portfires on sale in supermarkets are equally as good, as my video here demonstrates.

 Whilst a great deal of professional teams have moved over to electrical ignition in recent years, I have been to many wedding and public displays during the life of UKFR where the firers have hand lit with portfires.
 This is why portfires are often marketed as “professional” lighters.

 Some tips regarding portfires:

 - Whilst some retailers add portfires free of charge to firework orders (particularly with display packs), it is always worth check whether this is the case.
 Note that portfires, as they are classed as explosives, cannot be sent through the post so if you are buying mail order fireworks, don’t forget to add portfires to your order as they cannot be sent on by Royal Mail afterwards if you forget!